hmalik144/MessengerApp/README.md

 ### Kodein dependency injection
 Simple kotlin dependency injection to seamlessly create module is application class and retrieve them via "KodeinAware" implementation.

-### *Bonus* Network interception
+### Network interception
-Although this project is local but if the user is offline then messages will not be sent.
+If the user is offline then messages will not be sent.
 With the tinder scarlet library, I used a network interceptor.

 ## Limitation

 ### Sent/Not Sent messages?
 It’s hard to tell if the message has been successfully sent over the WebSocket.

-## If I had more time
+(Work in progress)

-### Animation presence
+### Animation presence minimal
-Not much consideration was given to animations in this project as the requested animation was not easy to come by.
-If I had more time, I would have implemented animations for chat message entry and population of messages recycler view.
+Not much consideration was given to animations in this project (Work in progress).
+Recycler views have an animation class that can be

-### Sent/Not Sent messages?
-Messages to have a Boolean value of "isSent" which changes when the message is received via the WebSocket.

 ### Online Status
 Would have a live data observer working with WebSocket connection to determine connection.

-### Unit tests & UI tests
-As mentioned above the scarlet/coroutines method was quite original hence it would have taken some time to create mocks/test cases.

 ## Architectural Pattern